• Skip to primary navigation

 Why Did Jeff Bezos Buy the Washington Post?

-- Newspapers provide a great way to shelter income from immediate taxes, because of how subscription acquisition costs are allowed to be recognized versus subscription income.
+• Newspapers provide a great way to shelter income from immediate taxes because subscription acquisition costs are allowed to be recognized versus subscription income.

-- He may not know everything he is going to do with WaPo, but it is very likely he sees dangling revenue streams there for the taking.
+• He may not know everything he will do with WaPo, but he likely sees dangling revenue streams there for the taking.

 And one of the articles said “Jeff Bezos may want to run for President!”